 An advisor will check how long you have left to make your claim once they’ve reviewed everything with you.

 While the supermarket might be sympathetic and apologetic at the time you’re injured, they won’t deal with your compensation claim themselves.
 Instead, everything will be passed on to the supermarket’s insurers.
 Generally, they won’t pay compensation to you unless you can demonstrate exactly how the accident was caused by their client’s negligence.

 That can be a tricky thing to do and that’s why we believe it’s best to have a personal injury solicitor looking out for you.
 As part of their service, they’ll gather the evidence needed to present a clear case that you should be compensated.
 If any arguments are raised, they’ll fight your corner to try and make sure you receive the right level of compensation.
 While our solicitors try to do everything for you during the claims process, they’ll also make sure you’re kept in the loop by providing regular updates about progress.

 You’ll be relieved to know that you can contact our personal injury solicitors to help you with your supermarket compensation claim without paying any money upfront.
 Our personal injury solicitors go out of their way to make it easy for clients to get the compensation due to them without asking for any fees upfront.
 You do not even have to pay for the first or any subsequent consultations.

-Instead they work using a No Win, No Fee agreement, which means they will represent you without charging you anything at the outset.
-You only pay a fee if and when the solicitor wins the case on your behalf and the court awards you settlement.
-The fee that you pay is a percentage of the sum awarded to you by the court and is always agreed prior to action being taken.
+Instead, they work using a No Win No Fee agreement, which means they will represent you without charging you anything at the outset.
+You only pay a success fee if and when the solicitor wins the case on your behalf and the court awards you compensation.
+The fee that you pay is a percentage of the sum awarded to you by the court and is set and agreed upon prior to action being taken.